 The first recognized Martagon hybrid is called ‘Marhan’ (L. x dalhansonii), which was cultivated in the Netherlands in 1891.
 The ‘Backhouse’ hybrids were created in England towards the end of the 20th century, and the ‘Paisley’ hybrids are a rare heritage variety.

 Division 3: Candidum Hybrids

-The first mention of lilies dates back about 4,000 years, and refers to a pure white version of the Madonna lily (L. candidum).
-Artifacts depicting this lily have been found in ancient cities of Crete, Greece and Mesopotamia.
-Native to the Balkans and eastern Mediterranean, this division includes most European varieties.
+The first mention of lilies dates back about 4,000 years and refers to a pure white version of the Madonna lily (L. candidum).
+Artifacts depicting this lily have been found in ancient cities of Crete, Greece, and Mesopotamia.
+Native to the Balkans and the eastern Mediterranean, this division includes most European varieties.
 It blooms from late spring to early summer and produces fragrant white lilies with a yellow base.

 - ‘June Fragrance’ is the most notable cultivar in this division.
 It is a cross between L. candidum salonikae and L. monadelphum, and this new hybrid has since been used as a parent to create newer hybrids.

 Division 4: American Hybrids

 American hybrids are derived from wild lilies native to North America.
 They bloom in late spring (May to mid-June) in warm climates and midsummer (end of June to early July) in cooler climates.

 On the west coast, you’ll find the Tiger Lily (L. columbianum) and Panther Lily (L. pardalinum).
 The east coast is where you’ll find the Canada Lily (L. canadense), Turk’s Cap Lily (L. superbum) and Philadelphia Lily (L. philadelphicum).
 The ‘Bellingham’ hybrids are the most well-known American hybrid cultivars.